svijasvg/cloud/page loading.md

 First we detect if an Android phone was rotated.
 If the new screen height and width are reversed from what we measured, this is the case and we correct the environmental variables

-Then we get a zoom number for all browsers except Firefox by comparing the zoomed (currentWidth()) value with the real unzoomed value.
+Then we get a zoom number for all browsers except Firefox by comparing the zoomed (zoomedWidth()) value with the real unzoomed value.

 For Firefox, we compare the new (false) screen size with the real screen size that we measured at load and stored in a cookie.